-When we were preparing for Y2K twenty-one years ago, I dreamed about “A New Humanity for a New Millennium.”
+When we were preparing for Y2K twenty-two years ago, I dreamed about “A New Humanity for a New Millennium.”
 So I thought I’d reprise most of last year’s post because it was so positive and we kinda need that positivity this year too, don’t you think?

 . . . .
 Even though we have failed to live up to the potential of the human family, we nevertheless are called to a deeper faith and hope.
 The work of Jesus is hardly begun.
 The task of building a new humanity, partially begun in the first and second millennia, remains the agenda for the third.

 As we reach beyond our self-imposed limits of sight (and hearing–that is–listening and hearing one another), we can look beyond ~ look to the horizon ~ look where we’re headed.

 Father Pierre Teilhard de Chardin envisioned humanity as evolving toward the “Omega Point,” a point of union of all of creation drawing together in Christ.
 The Omega Point, Teilhard observes, is the endpoint of the historical process.